 Some of these on-going efforts that do not require Plan revisions include:

-In the coming months, the Commission and Forest Service will be assembling expert teams to lead the focus topic conversations with us.
-There will be public participation opportunities and additional public outreach events for each.
-Please check our website for updates and sign up for our listserve to receive email alerts by sending an email to email@example.com.Economic Development
+Please check our website for updates and sign up for our listserve to receive email alerts by sending an email to firstname.lastname@example.org.

 The Commission and Forest Service will examine policies related to recreation and tourist visitation including but not limited to demand/capacity, access, regional planning, and Recreation Intensity Classes.